Cohort Coaching: Intergenerational LeadershipTransforming the Church for all generations

 Month 12: Broadening the Vision

-Each month, our cohort will gather to discuss our learnings, share progress and challenges, and offer encouragement along the journey.
+Each month, the cohort will gather to discuss learnings, share progress and challenges, and offer encouragement along the journey.
 In addition, Rev. Melissa Cooper will offer a new insight into intergenerational ministry, with a challenge for the month to help move your ministry toward the goal of intergenerational culture.
 We’ll collaborate throughout the month through the Basecamp platform, allowing continued support and conversation between coaching sessions.